-Repair The ACL Without A Total Knee Replacement
+Repair the ACL Without Replacement with Donor Tissue

-PRESERVE ACL Repair Surgery allows orthopedic surgeons to primarily repair the damaged ligament instead of having to replace it.
-In about 30% of cases involving a torn ACL, it may be possible to use this technique as an alternative to a total replacement.
+The BEAR procedure allows orthopedic surgeons to repair the damaged ligament with an implant instead of having to replace the ACL.
 This has a series of benefits for the patient such as:

 - Offering a less invasive option compared to traditional ACL reconstruction

 - Providing a more natural feeling in and around the knee

 After ACL surgery, Dr. Goradia allows patients to bear weight with the assistance of a knee brace and crutches.
 In addition, patients will be sent to physical therapy within a few days after the procedure.

 Is This Technique Right For You?